kutaybulun/rev_d_shim/specs.md

 - ADC streaming with DMA on the bench
 - Buffer drain
 - Calibration core with software tool
-- E-stop system with input from software interrupt
-- E-stop error codes and interrupt to software
 - Integrator
 - Shutdown sense